Brazilians in South Korea: Expatriates

 Brazilian expatriate footballers have been coming to South Korea to play for the K-League, the country's only fully professional association football league.
 At the inception of the K-League in 1983, only two Brazilian players made rosters.
 From 2000, Brazilian footballers became the K-League's priority with players such as André Luiz Tavares, João Soares da Mota Neto, Nádson Rodrigues de Souza, Adilson dos Santos, and Eduardo Gonçalves de Oliveira.

 A few Brazilian students have also been awarded scholarships by companies such as Hyundai or public bodies such as South Korea's National Institute for International Education Development to study at universities in South Korea.
 Ministry of Justice statistics show a total of 34 Brazilians entering Korea in 2009 on student (D2) visas.

 Culture

 Brazilian culture is also present in South Korea.
-The Embassy of Brazil in Seoul held a series of cultural events in 2009 such as music concert and Brazilian film festival to mark the 50th anniversary of the establishment of diplomatic ties between South Korea and Brazil as well as in May 2012 with a Brazilian Cultural Programme titled "Seoul of Brazil", a three-day event which marks the 50th anniversary of Korean immigration to Brazil.
+The Embassy of Brazil in Seoul held a series of cultural events in 2009 such as music concerts and Brazilian film festival to mark the 50th anniversary of the establishment of diplomatic ties between South Korea and Brazil as well as in May 2012 with a Brazilian Cultural Programme titled "Seoul of Brazil", a three-day event which marks the 50th anniversary of Korean immigration to Brazil.